TinEye/tineye-api-node/README.md

 * Changed tests from BusterJS to Jest
 * Removed BlueBird and switched to native promises
-* Switch Requests for Axios to make GET requests
+* Switch library for making GET requests from Requests to Axios

 ## 1.0.2